Chart Color Schemes

 Infrastructure

-Daly has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Daly has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the region.
-Key projects include Desert Springs Octopus Renewable Energy Program, Adelaide River Off-Stream Water Storage, Australia-Asia PowerLink (AAPowerLink), and Katherine Solar Farm (ENI).
+AreaSearch has identified nine projects that could affect this region.
+Notable ones include Desert Springs' Octopus Renewable Energy Program, Adelaide River's Off-Stream Water Storage project, Australia-Asia PowerLink (AAPowerLink), and Katherine Solar Farm by ENI.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.